sdgilley/learn-tools/fix-the-problem.md

 :::code language="azurecli" source="~/azureml-examples-**temp-fix**/cli/setup.sh" id="az_configure_defaults":::

-Once your azure-docs-pr change has merged to main, you can approve the PR in azureml-examples.
+Once your azure-ai-docs-pr change has merged to main, you can approve the PR in azureml-examples.

 Once the azureml-examples change has merged, you can go back to the docs and update the references to point back to main.
 We want to minimize the time that the docs reference the temp-fix branch.

 ## <a name="temp-fix"></a> Update the temp-fix branch

-Before you make any changes to the temp-fix branch in azureml-examples, see if it currently being used for any docs in azure-docs-pr.
+Before you make any changes to the temp-fix branch in azureml-examples, see if it currently being used for any docs in azure-ai-docs-pr.

 Run `python GitHub/find-snippet.py` to see if the temp-fix is one of the active branches.